 Artist Inducted Into Museum Gallery

-Ragan Gennusa, award-winning artist whose works are available at the iconic Texas Buc-ee’s stores, will is being inducted into the Notable People Gallery at Museum of the Gulf Coast.
-The Museum will hosted a June ceremony in June.
-The Port Arthur News shared this story including his developmental years in Port Arthur:
+Ragan Gennusa, award-winning artist whose works are available at the iconic Texas Buc-ee’s stores, has been inducated into the Notable People Gallery at Museum of the Gulf Coast.
+Port Arthur News shared this story:

 The Impressionists influenced Vincent van Gogh.